 We have established our operations in the United States, Europe and Japan and are seeking to further expand our international operations.
-As of December 31, 2018, we had sold products into approximately 60 countries.
+As of December 31, 2017, we had sold products into approximately 60 countries.
 In addition to English, our website is available in British English, French, German, Italian, Japanese and Spanish.
-Our international revenue accounted for approximately 21%, 24% and 25% of our total revenue in the years ended December 31, 2018, 2017 and 2016, respectively.
+Our international revenue accounted for approximately 24%, 25% and 27% of our total revenue in the years ended December 31, 2017, 2016 and 2015, respectively.
 The future growth and profitability of our international business is subject to a variety of risks and uncertainties.
 Many of the following factors have adversely affected our international operations and sales to customers located outside of the United States and may again in the future:

-- difficulties in staffing and managing foreign operations, particularly in new geographic locations; - · challenges in providing solutions across a significant distance, in different languages and among different cultures; - rapid changes in government, economic and political policies and conditions, political or civil unrest or instability, terrorism or epidemics, and other similar outbreaks or events; - economic uncertainty, including significant volatility in global stock markets and currency exchange rates, resulting from Brexit; - fluctuations in foreign currency exchange rates; - · differences in product developer and engineer preferences and means of procuring parts; - compliance with and changes in foreign laws and regulations, as well as U.S. laws affecting the activities of U.S. companies abroad, including those associated with export controls, tariffs and embargoes, other trade restrictions and antitrust and data privacy concerns; - · different, complex and changing laws governing intellectual property rights, sometimes affording companies lesser protection in certain areas; - differing levels of use of the Internet or 3D CAD software; - seasonal reductions in business activity in certain parts of the world, particularly during the summer months in Europe and holiday season; - higher costs of doing business internationally; - · interruptions resulting from any events affecting raw material supply or manufacturing capabilities abroad; - · protectionist laws and business practices that favor local producers and service providers; - taxation; - energy costs; - · restrictions imposed by local labor practices and laws on our business and operations; - · workforce uncertainty in countries where labor unrest is more common than in the United States; - · transportation delays; and - increased payment risk and higher levels of payment fraud.
+- difficulties in staffing and managing foreign operations, particularly in new geographic locations; - · challenges in providing solutions across a significant distance, in different languages and among different cultures; - rapid changes in government, economic and political policies and conditions, political or civil unrest or instability, terrorism or epidemics, and other similar outbreaks or events; - · fluctuations in foreign currency exchange rates; - differences in product developer and engineer preferences and means of procuring parts; - compliance with and changes in foreign laws and regulations, as well as U.S. laws affecting the activities of U.S. companies abroad, including those associated with export controls, tariffs and embargoes, other trade restrictions and antitrust and data privacy concerns; - · different, complex and changing laws governing intellectual property rights, sometimes affording companies lesser protection in certain areas; - · differing levels of use of the Internet or 3D CAD software; - · seasonal reductions in business activity in certain parts of the world, particularly during the summer months in Europe and holiday season; - · higher costs of doing business internationally; - · interruptions resulting from any events affecting raw material supply or manufacturing capabilities abroad; - protectionist laws and business practices that favor local producers and service providers; - taxation: - energy costs;

+- restrictions imposed by local labor practices and laws on our business and operations; - workforce uncertainty in countries where labor unrest is more common than in the United States; - transportation delays; and - · increased payment risk and higher levels of payment fraud.